Superseded - Requirements for Workers at Government Nominated Accommodation Direction

 Symptoms consistent with COVID-19 means fever or history of fever, symptoms of acute respiratory infection (cough, shortness of breath, sore throat), headache, loss of smell, loss of taste, runny nose, diarrhoea, nausea, vomiting or fatigue.

-Transport operator means the person, business or entity that owns, controls or operates the transport service that is engaged by a Queensland government department or agency to transport isolating persons to or from government nominated accommodation.
+Transport operator means the person, business or entity that owns, controls or operates the transport service that is engaged by a Queensland government department or agency to transport quarantined or isolating persons to or from government nominated accommodation or between a vessel.

 Note: A transport operator must be endorsed by a government authority and have a Transport Plan in the form approved by the Chief Health Officer.